 What dietary changes can you make to improve your gut health?

-As we have discussed in our 3 previous articles (Part 1: Know your Gut, Part 2: The Gut-Brain Connection, Part 3: Your Gut and Stress), your gut bacteria is unique to you, which means there is not a one-size fits all solution.
-When it comes to you and your gut health, it can sometimes be a game of trial and error.
-What we do know for sure, variety in your diet leads to variety in your gut bacteria.
+As we have discussed in our 3 previous articles (Part 1: Know your Gut, Part 2: The Gut-Brain Connection, Part 3: Your Gut and Stress), our gut bacteria is unique to us, which means there is no one-size fits all solution.
+When it comes to us and our gut health, it can sometimes be a game of trial and error.
+What we do know for sure: variety in our diet leads to variety in our gut bacteria.

 Here is our guide to improving your gut health:

 - Eat the rainbow in fruit and vegetables: not only are they filled with vitamins and nutrients, they also contain high levels of fibre which stimulate the growth of our good gut bacteria (learn more about the research here)

 - Try new foods: eating a wide range of foods, helps to promote a wide range of gut bacteria, which appears to lead to better all-round health (learn more about the research here)